getfem/getfem/doc/sphinx/source/userdoc/convect.rst

-where ``mf`` is a variable of type |gf_mf|, ``U`` is a vector which represent the field to be convected, ``mf_v`` is a |gf_mf| for the velocity field, ``V`` is the dof vector for the velocity field, ``dt`` is the pseudo times of convection and ``nt`` the number of iterations for the computation of characteristics.
+where ``mf`` is a variable of type |gf_mf|, ``U`` is a vector which represent the field to be convected, ``mf_v`` is a |gf_mf| for the velocity field, ``V`` is the dof vector for the velocity field, ``dt`` is the pseudo time of convection and ``nt`` the number of iterations for the computation of characteristics.

 The method integrate the partial differential equation